ArieArya/CircuitScriptCompiler/code_gen/README.md

 This intermediate representation can then be run with our custom VM built on top of C++ (to minimize latency).

+Optimization is also performed to generate an optimized IR.
+See the section on Optimization below.

 ---

+## Code Generation Examples

+Below are examples of code generation for more complex circuits.

 ### Example - Big Circuit 1